Hope, Kansas: Development

+David Jacob Eisenhower, the father of President Dwight David Eisenhower, lived in a 160 acre ranch near Hope from 1878 until his enrollment at Lane University in Lecompton, and then he moved to Hope.
+On March 30, 1885, he and business partner Milton Good opened a general store in Hope called Good & Eisenhower, operated mostly by the Eisenhower family, and "balanced to the penny" by Eisenhower's mandate.
+The partners were leading civic boosters for Hope for years, with the community development mostly led by Good and the socially reclusive Eisenhower co-funding some projects.

-Hope was incorporated in 1886, and at that time it had a population of over 700, larger than what it is today.
+Hope was incorporated in 1886, with a population over 700.
 The arrival of the railroad one year before, brought access of bustling Chicago to tiny Hope.
+In early 1886, Eisenhower and Good organized a fundraiser among businesses to open an opera house in Hope.
+On November 4, 1886, Eisenhower bought out their partnership of one and a half years.

 In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 miles west of Strong City) through Hope to Superior, Nebraska.
 In 1996, the Atchison, Topeka and Santa Fe Railway merged with Burlington Northern Railroad and renamed to the current BNSF Railway.

-Most locals still refer to this railroad as the "Santa Fe".
+In late 1888, Good abandoned Hope, and the Eisenhower family continued the store.
+The Eisenhowers reported Good's "misdeeds" to have caused the later failure of the store and his departure to have been "in something of a hurry", but historians' research has improved Good's retrospective reputation.

 The motto of Hope is "There Will Always Be Hope In Kansas", which is also the name of a song.